yayoc/swagger-to-flowtype/README.md

 You can also specify an output path with `-d option`.

-`$swagger-to-flowtype <YOUR SWAGGER FILE PATH OR URL> -d <OUTPUT FILE PATH>`
+`$openapi-to-flowtype <YOUR SWAGGER FILE PATH OR URL> -d <OUTPUT FILE PATH>`

 *`Supporting Maybe type`*

-If you pass a `--check-required` option, `swagger-to-flowtype` will check `required field` on your swagger file, then output flow definitions with Maybe type.
+If you pass a `--check-required` option, `openapi-to-flowtype` will check `required field` on your swagger file, then output flow definitions with Maybe type.

 ```json
 "NewPet": {